What is a New Mexico Repossessor Company Corporate Bond?

 The New Mexico Repossessor Company Corporate Bond shall remain enforceable until invalidated by the chosen surety company.
 The surety firm may revoke the bond only upon written notice thru certified mail to the Principal and to the Director, in which case the Bond shall be considered void upon the expiration of thirty (30) days from the time it was received by the Director of such written notice together with sufficient evidence of notice to the Principal.
 Termination shall not upset any accountability acquired or accumulated before the termination of the 30-day period and the claimant has three (3) years within which to file a claim against the bond.

-Notwithstanding of the number of claimants, the amount of the claims, or the number of years, the bond remains operational, and the cumulative accountability of the surety firm on this bond shall be restricted to the payment of the surety bond amount being laid down in the bond contract.
+Notwithstanding the number of claimants, the amount of the claims, or the number of years, the bond remains operational, and the cumulative accountability of the surety firm on this bond shall be restricted to the payment of the surety bond amount being laid down in the bond contract.

 What is the cost of the New Mexico Repossessor Company Corporate Bond?

 The New Mexico Repossessor Company Corporate Bond is for $5,000.
-Premium payment amount of this bond is immensely dependent on the repossessor’s credit history and financial standing.
+The premium payment amount of this bond is immensely dependent on the repossessor’s credit history and financial standing.
 If without previous criminal liabilities and repossessor holds excellent business credentials and has an outstanding track record in the industry, the licensee is bound to pay a lesser premium amount compared to that of someone who has committed felonies in the past or has a low credit mark.

 How can I get the New Mexico Repossessor Company Corporate Bond?